lucidworks/fusion-spark-bootcamp/README.md

 each sentence in the data.
 Consequently, the words in each sentences are tagged with the `I-PER`, `I-ORG`, `I-LOC`, `I-MISC`, and `O` tags, and the result written to a collection named `sparknlp_ner_extraction` in the Fusion-managed Solr host.

 NOTES:
 - Please turn off spark master/worker before starting this job (`bin/spark-master stop` and `bin/spark-worker stop`).
-- Please ensure that you have the appropriate read credentials to lucidwords sstk-dev S3 buckets.
+- Please ensure that you have configured core-site.xml and copied it to `$FUSION_HOME/apps/spark-dist/conf` before running the scripts.
 The credentials should be present in the machine that hosts Fusion (and not where this lab is executed).